Web Address of this page: < https://buhlplanetarium.tripod.com/Buhlbriefhistory.html >

 The Nathan and Fannye Shafran Planetarium and Ralph Mueller Observatory

-in the Cleveland Museum of Natural History:
+Cleveland Museum of Natural History:

 Nathan and Fannye Shafran Planetarium